 At the conference in Berlin to establish a universal distress, signal countries clubbed together to pitch their ideas.
 The UK used CQD, the Italians used SSSDDD, while the Germans had SOE.

 However, the final E represented one dot, and many agreed it could be easily missed.
 And so, the E was replaced with an S.

 SOS signals could be sent with extra emergency codes, especially in World War II, when ships could be under attack.

 For example, SSS signalled attack by submarine, AAA an attack by enemy aircraft.
 In peacetime, XXX is used to signal for urgent help, while TTT is the 'safety signal' used for messages that concern safety to navigation.

 SOS was replaced in 1999

-Countries began decommissioning Morse equipment on board ships from 1992, and in 1999 a new satellite-based system (known as the Global Maritime Distress and Safety System) for sending distress signals at sea was fully introduced.
+Countries began decommissioning Morse equipment on board ships from 1992, and in 1999 a new satellite-based system for sending distress signals at sea was fully introduced, known as the Global Maritime Distress and Safety System.